-In October 2021, the FASB issued ASU No. 202108, "Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers."
-ASU 202108 requires the company acquiring contract assets and contract liabilities obtained in a business combination to recognize and measure them in accordance with ASC 606, "Revenue from Contracts with Customers".
+In October 2021, the FASB issued ASU No. 2021-08, "Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers."
+ASU 2021-08 requires the company acquiring contract assets and contract liabilities obtained in a business combination to recognize and measure them in accordance with ASC 606, "Revenue from Contracts with Customers".
 At the acquisition date, the company acquiring the business should record related revenue, as if it had originated the contract.
 Before the update such amounts were recognized by the acquiring company at fair value.
-The amendments in this Update are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
+The amendments in this update are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted, including in interim periods, for any financial statements that have not yet been issued.
-The Company adopted these requirements prospectively, effective on the first day of year 2022.
+The Company plans to adopt these requirements prospectively, effective on the first day of the year 2023.